MonsterZelek/a/FAQ.md

 ## Why is there no Packet-Monitor/Deauth-Detector in the web interface?
 The problem is that you can't have an access point open to host the web server while sniffing WiFi.
 It's like with every other WiFi card.
 Either you use it as an access point to host a network, as a station to connect to one or you put it in monitor mode to sniff for packets.
 But you can't have everything at the same time.

+## How to compile .bin files
+In Arduino click `Sketch` -> `Export compiled Binary` and a new .bin file will be created in the sketch folder.